TotallyInformation/node-red-contrib-uibuilder/docs/apis/readme.md

 ---
-title: uibuilder REST API's
+title: UIBUILDER REST API's
 description: >
-  uibuilder exposes a number of REST API's.
+  UIBUILDER exposes a number of REST API's.
 This is an index of them.
 created: 2023-09-14 19:39:52
 lastUpdated: 2023-09-16 12:36:36
 ---

-Most of uibuilder's standard REST API's are common across all instances of uibuilder nodes added to your Node-RED flows.
+Most of UIBUILDER's standard REST API's are common across all instances of `uibuilder` nodes added to your Node-RED flows.
 However, see below for the instance API's features.

 In this section, "Admin API" refers to a web endpoint that is only accessible from Node-RED's admin web server, this is generally restricted therefore to the Node-RED Editor.
-"User API" refers to a web endppoint accessible to users of your uibuilder web app and therefore can be called from your front-end code as needed.
+"User API" refers to a web endppoint accessible to users of your UIBUILDER web app and therefore can be called from your front-end code as needed.

 In all examples below, `<url>` refers to a uibuilder instance URL setting.